Using Penrose with Vanilla JS

 INFO

-This feature is experimental as of v3.2.0
+This feature is experimental as of v3.2.0 and is subject to changes.

-.
+The default ESM module requires a CDN or a bundler to download all the dependencies of core.
 This experimental release format is an ESM module that includes all dependencies in one ESM module.
-To import @penrose/core
+To import @penrose/core from the bundle:

-module currently uses IIFE to provide a seemingly synchronous API.
-However, be aware that any function imported from @penrose/core/bundle
+The bundled core module currently uses IIFE to provide a seemingly synchronous API.
+However, be aware that any function imported from @penrose/core/bundle might be undefined when used immediately after importing.
+To work around this, do explicit checks on whether the functions are loaded before using them:

 import { compile, optimize } from "@penrose/core/bundle";